tmlbl/zinatra/README.md

 ## TODO

-* Customizable error handlers
+* Customizable not found and internal error handlers
-* Static web server